Ovidiu Tender: Africa

 Starting 2009, Ovidiu Tender turned his attention to the African continent, In Senegal and Gabon the businessman announced that he plans to grow, on large areas of land, Jatropha, a bush tree that can be used for making biodiesel fuel.

 "I started a long term agriculture investment program in Senegal and Gambia.
 In this respect, I leased 30.000 ha of land in Gambia and 100.000 ha of land in Senegal.
 I will grow Jatropha.
 By processing this plant, also called the oil tree, you get an oil that is used to make biodiesel fuel.
 I want this kind of holdings in other countries like Guinea- Bissau or Guinea-Conakry.
 On a 10 years term, I plan to hold a million ha of agricultural land with this technical plant.
 I estimate an investment of 400-500 million dollars only for the Jatropha holdings", Ovidiu Tender stated, for cotidianul.ro.

 Ovidiu Tender also obtained the leasing of four mine lands: Binia, Bafoundou, Laminia and South M'Bour.
 The holding contract will run for eight years with the possibility of extinction for 25 years.
 The holdings include gold, copper, nickel, platinum, zirconium, iron ant other ores.
 Although he avoided estimate the Africa investment value, Tender says that this value could amount to tens of millions of euro, especially because other fields of activities could be involved.
 "At this moment, in first phase, is hard to estimate what these investments could mean, in terms of money.
 For example, right now we study the pharmaceutical market in Senegal, where there are two medicament factories", the businessman stated for the Money Express magazine.

-Poli Timișoara

-In 2008, Ovidiu Tender was very close to buy Poli Timișoara football team, but the transaction didn't occur.
-"As a Timișoara citizen I can not remain indifferent to the football team future.
-I will discuss with the local decision-makers and if the need requires I will take over the Poli Timișoara football team.
-I did not discuss with Marian Iancu, the football team owner, the sale price, but I will pay the necessary price.
-I wish for Poli Timișoara to remain a top team in the championship, not a platoon one.
-That is why I would like to settle with the local decision-makers a long term development strategy for the football team", stated, at that time, Ovidiu Tender.

-Charity Activity

-Ovidiu Tender has an intense charity and humanitarian activity through the Tender Foundation.
-This organization has supported more Romanian important artists, donated important amounts of money to the Bucharest Blind Center, contributed to the restoration of the "Ion Dacian" Operetta Theatre in Bucharest, which was devastated by a fire, and so on.